Ortho K is Good for Athletes

 Ortho-K for Athletes Summary:

 Orthokeratology was approved by the FDA in 2002.
 The popularity of the treatment is growing dramatically with the onset and increase in Myopia in this country’s youth and growing even faster in the athletic and sporting communities.
-Dr Sweeney at Vision Source Insight Eyecare has been treating Ortho-K patients since 2004 in Sandy Springs, Dunwoody, Buckhead and Atlanta.
+Dr. Sweeney, Dr. Chen and Dr. Nim at Vision Source Insight Eyecare treat Ortho-K patients in Sandy Springs, Dunwoody Buckhead and Atlanta.